mazzutti/antlr4dart-runtime/README.md

   // no import statement here, add it to the parent library file }
 ```
-   if the  parser and lexer should be generated as part of another library.
+   if the  code should be generated as part of another library.

    More samples can be found in the test folder.